 And, these will come in handy when you’re introducing yourself, sharing an anecdote (story) or narrating an incident to your friends and co-workers.

-For Intermediate Learners: Try Popular Podcasts While You’re Traveling
+Intermediate: Try Popular Podcasts While You’re Traveling

 Once you’ve familiarized yourself with English, you might want to make listening to it a daily habit.
 You can easily do this by listening to podcasts.

 There are thousands of podcasts out there, and you can subscribe to them based on your interests.
 Plus, you can try out podcasts that are only 15-20 minutes long and spend the time when you’re traveling to work listening to them.

 You can check out “Lore”—a personal favorite of mine—where the narrator discusses the historical details behind a particular folktale or superstition.
 It’s pretty grisly (scary/gruesome), entertaining and informative, and it’s the perfect tool to make language learning fun.